davidconoh/naijahacks-byropoint/README.md

 ## ⚠️ Caution

 Although this is an open source project, external contributions are not welcomed at the moment following the laid down rules for participating in [NaijaHacks](https://naijahacks.com).
-Eager contributors should be patient enough to wait for the duration of NaijaHacks.
+Eager contributors should be patient enough to wait for the duration of NaijaHacks 2018 which runs from 17th to 25th October, 2018.

 ## ⚠️ Rules